Between The Ticks (Photos & Poem)

 Donate on Ko-fi then email your words to contact@brieflywrite.com with 'Feedback' in the subject line.
 We will respond as quickly as possible and always within two weeks.
 Thank you for supporting our little literary space!

-With Another Pair of Eyes, our editors will get to the heart of your poem or story.
-We will provide an overview of your work, with tailored comments on form, structure and impact.
+Our editors will get to the heart of your poem or story.
+We’ll provide incisive, insightful comments on form, structure, word choice, style and impact.
 We’ll also ask questions that invite you to take the poem or story further.

 What you’ll get:

-1. Personalised response to ONE poem or story
+1. Personalised response to your poem or story

-2. Tailored feedback on style, impact and technique
+2. Tailored suggestions on style, impact and technique

-3. Questions and prompts to stimulate further thoughts
+3. Questions and prompts to stimulate further reflection

-5. Opportunity to send revisions and discuss the work further
+5. Chance to send follow-up questions and discuss the work further

 How do I get my feedback?

-1. Make your donation for the level and quantity of feedback you wish to receive on our Ko-Fi page.
-Leave a note in the comments box stating the feedback you are paying for.
+1. Make your donation on our Ko-Fi page.
+Leave a note in the comments box stating that you are paying for feedback.

 2. Email your work to contact [at] brieflywrite [dot] com in a word doc or in the body of the email.
 Please make sure your name matches the name you used to donate (or tell us if they don’t!) so we can cross-check.